Chain multiple calls

 )

 1. Use Humanloop to fetch the assistant response.
-This automatically logs the datapoint to Humanloop.
+This automatically sends the log to Humanloop.

 Replace your openai.Completion.create() call under # Respond to request with a humanloop.complete() call.